Cheltenham: Geography

 Cheltenham is situated just inside the edge of the Cotswolds, an Area of Outstanding Natural Beauty in the South-West region of England.
 The small River Chelt flows under and through the town.

 Cleeve Hill, overlooks the town and is the highest point in the county of Gloucestershire and the Cotswold Hills range, at 1,083 ft.

 The town is near the northeastern edge of the South West of England region being 88 mi west-northwest of London, 38 mi northeast of Bristol and 41 mi south of Birmingham.

 Neighbourhoods

 The districts of Cheltenham include: Arle, Benhall, Charlton Kings, Fairview, Fiddler's Green, Hesters Way, Lansdown, Leckhampton, Lynworth, Montpellier, Oakley, Pittville, Prestbury, the Reddings, Rowanfield, St Luke's, St Mark's, St Paul's, St Peter's, Springbank, Swindon Village, Tivoli, Up Hatherley, Whaddon and Wyman's Brook.

-The borough contains three civil parishes within its boundaries.
-These are Charlton Kings, Leckhampton with Warden Hill and Prestbury.
+The borough contains 5 civil parishes within its boundaries.
+These are Charlton Kings, Leckhampton with Warden Hill, Prestbury, Swindon and Up Hatherley.
 These all have their own parish councils who handle local services and planning with elected councillors.